yvoawk/CASPER/README.md

   Returns the **latest** time point of a given event.

 - `persist_end([Patient], [Time])`:
-  Indicates that the end time of a persistent event is ongoing.
+  Indicates that the end time of an event is ongoing.

 ## 🛠️ Support Features